-With reports of increased surveillance and pressure on North Korean defectors in China, an Open Doors researcher confirms that the situation is deteriorating.
+Reports of increased surveillance and pressure on North Korean defectors in China is confirmed and the situation is becoming progressively worse.

 An Open Doors researcher who wished to remain anonymous for their safety said: “We can confirm that there is intense surveillance in both North Korea and North East China.
 It seems that the North Korean and Chinese governments are working closely together.”